seanm3g/DungeonFighter-v2/Documentation/03-Quality/COMBAT_DISPLAY_FIX.md

     // ... show enemy encounter ...

-    // Prepare for combat - clear display buffer and ensure character is set if (customUIManager is CanvasUIManager canvasUI2)
+    // Prepare for combat - clear display buffer and ensure character is set if (customUIManager is CanvasUICoordinator canvasUI2)
     {
         canvasUI2.ResetForNewBattle();
         canvasUI2.SetCharacter(currentPlayer);